martinrenner/KI-GUI/README.md

 ## Database Initialization

 Handle database initialization in a `database_init.py` file, ensuring tables are created if they don't exist.
+It's required to import at least one model you've defined in `models.py`.
+Importing the model is crucial because it ensures that SQLModel is aware of the tables that need to be created.

 <details>
   <summary>Database Init Code</summary>